smartuni/exercises/04-saul/README.md

 phydat_dump(&acceleration, acc_dim);
 ```

+**3. Build and flash the application.
+Open a serial port communication.**

 ## Task 4

 Detect when your board has been flipped 180 ° and turn the LED2 on.